unrealwork/atsd-use-cases/BaltimorePolice/README.md

 Notice that in ChartLab, the `endtime` command has to be modified to reflect the difference in observation periods of the two data sets.

-Additionally, the following syntax can be used so that the day of the week of the homicide is considered:
+Additionally, this syntax can be used so that the day of the week of the homicide is considered:

 ```sql
 SELECT date_format(time, 'u'), count(*)